ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ---
-title: "Deploying DeepSeek with PD disaggregation and Large-scale Expert Parallelism on 96 GPUs"
+title: "Deploying DeepSeek with PD disaggregation and Large-scale Expert Parallelism on 96 H100 GPUs"
 author: "The SGLang Team"
 date: "May 5, 2025"
-previewImg: /images/blog/large-scale-ep/cover.jpg
+previewImg: /images/blog/large_scale_ep/overall-arch.png

 ---

-DeepSeek is a well-known open-source large language model (LLM) praised for its strong performance.
+DeepSeek is a popular open-source large language model (LLM) praised for its strong performance.
 Its large size and unique structure, which uses Multi-head Latent Attention (MLA) and a Mixture of Experts (MoE) approach, require an advanced system for efficient use at scale.
-In this blog, we explain how we implemented DeepSeek's system using SGLang.
+In this blog, we explain how we match DeepSeek's inference system performance with SGLang.
 By applying improved parallel processing and optimizations, we achieved high efficiency and speed.

 <img src="/images/blog/large_scale_ep/overall-arch.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 90%"></img>

 Our implementation, shown in the figure above, runs on 12 nodes, each with 8 H100 GPUs.
-It uses prefill-decode separation and large-scale expert parallelism, achieving a speed of **54.5k input tokens per second and 22.3k output tokens per second per node** for 2000-token input sequences.
+It uses prefill-decode disaggreegation and large-scale expert parallelism, achieving a speed of **54.5k input tokens per second and 22.3k output tokens per second per node** for 2000-token input sequences.
 To the best of our knowledge, this represents **the first open-source implementation to nearly match the throughput reported in the official DeepSeek blog** at a 96-GPU scale.
 Compared to standard tensor parallelism using the same resources, the new setup improves output speed by up to 2.1x.
 This blog dives into our parallel design, optimization methods, and results.
 All components of our work are fully open-source, allowing others to explore and build on our efforts.
 The code is available at: [https://github.com/sgl-project/sglang/pull/5524](https://github.com/sgl-project/sglang/pull/5524).

 ## Highlight

-✅ SGLang now supports prefill-decode (PD) disaggregation and large-scale expert parallelism (EP), including the full functionality of [DeepEP](https://github.com/deepseek-ai/DeepEP), [DeepGeMM](https://github.com/deepseek-ai/DeepGEMM), and [EPLB](https://github.com/deepseek-ai/eplb).
+✅ SGLang now supports prefill-decode (PD) disaggregation and large-scale expert parallelism (EP), including the full functionality of [DeepEP](https://github.com/deepseek-ai/DeepEP), [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), and [EPLB](https://github.com/deepseek-ai/eplb).

 ✅ Leveraging these new features, our team successfully replicated DeepSeek's inference system using 12 nodes, each with 8 H100 GPUs.
 In total, SGLang achieves a throughput of 54.5k input tokens per second and 22.3k output tokens per second on each computation node for input sequences of 2000 tokens.